Melfos-md/tabnet_tf/README.md

 $y_i = \gamma \hat{x_i} + \beta$

-where $\gamma$ and $\beta$ are learnable parameters.
+where $\gamma$ and $\beta$ are learnable parameters of the model.

-This process is repeated for each ghost batch $B_j$.
-So, rather than using statistics over the entire full batch, you use the statistics from the relevant ghost batch for each input.
+This methodology is applied to each ghost batch $B_j$.
+So, rather than applying statistics over the entire batch, GBN uses the statistics specific to the corresponding ghost batch for each subset of inputs.

 --------------------
 TODO: